Use Physical Therapy to Restore Others to Wellness with a DPT Degree

-The Doctor of Physical Therapy (DPT) program is a 36-month (including summers), entry-level professional program emphasizing the scientific basis of human structure and human movement, the spiritual basis of human worth, and the integration of these foundational elements into a comprehensive and problem-solving, evidence- and consensus-based approach to artful evaluation and skillful treatment.
-Graduates have a solid generalist perspective of patient care in a variety of professional treatment settings with a strong foundation for post-professional specialization and lifelong learning.
+The Doctor of Physical Therapy (DPT) program is an entry-level professional program emphasizing the scientific basis of human structure and human movement, the spiritual basis of human worth, and the integration of these foundational elements into a comprehensive and problem-solving, evidence- and consensus-based approach to artful evaluation and skillful treatment.
+Graduates have a solid generalist perspective of patient care in a variety of professional treatment settings with a strong foundation for postprofessional specialization and lifelong learning.

 The Doctor of Physical Therapy program prepares graduates to practice as competent generalist physical therapists who have a solid foundation for postprofessional specialization.
 These graduates are guided by Christian principles and ethical values.
 They are critical thinkers and lifelong learners, supporting the global community and the physical therapy profession by functioning as service-oriented practitioners.
 They promote excellence in patient care, are guided by a belief in human worth and dignity, and are dedicated to the optimization of human health and function.